Source2ZE/CS2Fixes/README.md

 #### Windows

-Make sure to run in "x64 Native Tools Command Prompt for VS"
+Make sure to run in "x64 Native Tools Command Prompt for VS".
+Doing an initial build here is also required to setup the protobuf headers for Visual Studio to reference.

 ```bash
 set MMSOURCE_DEV=\path\to\metamod